danielsiegl/gitsqlite/README.md

 The afformentioned filters kind of works, but gives "file exists" errors due to reading and writing directly to the file that filters are not supposed to directly read nor write.

+Also the dump needs to be processed to standardize linebreaks to UNIX style and remove all traces of the 'sqlite_sequence' table - as this would alter the text output and the filter will not work as expected!

 # How

 I couldn't get the `sqlite3` command line tool to directly read/write the binary database from/to a pipe, so a temporary file is created and removed once no longer needed.